 echo 2-3 > /sys/fs/cgroup/cpuset/demo/cpuset.cpus

-Memory Redlines and OOM Strikes
+Memory limits and OOM

 echo 200M > /sys/fs/cgroup/memory/demo/memory.limit_in_bytes